Olympic FC: Club performance

 Olympic has won NPL Queensland competition on one occasion.
 In the competition's inaugural 2013 season, Olympic secured a league premiership with two rounds remaining, defeating Moreton Bay United 3–1.
 Olympic FC then secured a victory over Brisbane City 3–3 (3–0) on penalties in the NPL Queensland Grand Final at Goodwin Park.
 Since 2013, Olympic FC has continued to perform well in the competition, securing multiple top table finishes.

-The club lost 2–1 to Lions FC again in the 2018 NPL Queensland Grand Final at Lions Stadium.
+The club made five NPL Queensland Grand Finals in a row, unfortunately losing all of them.
+In 2018 Olympic lost 2–1 to Lions FC at Lions Stadium.
+In 2019, they lost 2-1 to Gold Coast Knights. in 2020 and 2021, they lost again to Lions FC and in 2022, the club lost against Gold Coast Knights.

-Olympic FC has played in the national rounds of the FFA Cup on two occasion.
+Olympic FC has played in the national rounds of the Australia Cup on four occasions.
 The club qualified in 2014, progressing to the Round of 16 before losing narrowly to the Central Coast Mariners, an A-League, professional side.
-The club qualified again in 2018, but lost to local rivals Lions FC in the Round of 32.
+The club qualified again in 2018, but lost to local rivals Lions FC in the Round of 32. in 2019, Olympic made it to the round of 16 before losing to professional side, Adelaide United.
+The Club qualified for the fourth time in their history in 2024, beating APIA Leichhardt FC in the round of 32 before losing against South Melbourne in extra time.